 5. Encourage Socialization and Team Building

-One way to turn the company into a community is to hold regular meetups, camps, and activities and invite as many employees as possible.
-For example, a company can organize a meet-up at a local pizzeria once in a month to get to know new employees, share stories, and otherwise build better relationships.
+One way to turn the company into a community is to hold regular meet-ups, camps, and activities and invite as many employees as possible.
+For example, a company can organize a meet-up at a local pizzeria once a month to get to know new employees, share stories, and otherwise build better relationships.

 A good start would also be a closed social media group for company employees where everyone could post updates, news, content, and other information others might find interesting and relevant.
-To make sure that the group stays active, companies assign heads of people & culture and social media managers to create discussions, etc.
+To ensure that the group stays active, companies assign heads of people & culture and social media managers to create discussions, etc.

 A New Era in Employee Retention

 Yes, retaining Millennial employees is a bit difficult.
 They’re the most demanding generation that comes with a long list of preferences and needs.
 However, they’re also one of the most talented and innovative generations in history.
 They’ve been highly successful at making companies successful in all industries.